mudit-mishra8/ETL-Glue-Basic/README.md

 ## Steps

-1. **Set up Data Lake in Amazon S3**: Upload the 'sales' and 'customers' datasets to a bucket in Amazon S3.
+1. [**Set up Data Lake in Amazon S3**](#Identify-Relevant-Data-Sources): Upload the 'sales' and 'customers' datasets to a bucket in Amazon S3.

 2. **Create IAM Roles and Policies**: Ensure that AWS Glue has permissions to access Amazon S3 and other resources.

-3. **Use AWS Glue Crawlers**: Create and run AWS Glue Crawlers to populate the AWS Glue Data Catalog with table definitions.
+3. **Create Database in AWS Lake Formation**: Create and run AWS Glue Crawlers to populate the AWS Glue Data Catalog with table definitions.

-4. **Set up Development Endpoint**: Create an AWS Glue Development Endpoint and attach a notebook for interactive development.
+4. **Use AWS Glue Crawlers**: Create and run AWS Glue Crawlers to populate the AWS Glue Data Catalog with table definitions.

-5. **Develop and Test PySpark Code**: Write PySpark code in the notebook to load, transform, and store data.
+5. **Grant Permissions to Data Catalog**: Grant the permissions to IAM role for accessing the tables.

-6. **Create and Run AWS Glue Job**: Create an AWS Glue Job using the PySpark code and execute it.
+6. **Develop and Test PySpark Code**: Create an Spark Notebook for interactive development.

-Stay tuned for more details on each step!
+7. **Create and Run AWS Glue Job**: Create an AWS Glue Job using the PySpark code and execute it.

 ## Step 1: Identify Relevant Data Sources